 - Sufficient earnings are retained to balance out economic cycles.
 If the company spends all its profits as the come in, or pass them on to company owners such as with an S Corp., there’s nothing left in the company when down times come.
 For many reasons the economy goes through up and down cycles.
 If it’s up now you can be sure that a down cycle will follow in the not-too-distant future.
 A good practice is for company owners or shareholders to draw out just the money they need to live on, and save the rest.
 Ideally put some in an interest-bearing financial instrument or investment portfolio and not just leave it in the bank, given currently low interest rates.

 - Facilities and equipment are adequate for the work to be done.
 Worn-out, shoddy or out-of-date facilities and equipment tend to lower morale and productivity.
 They can also make a poor impression on customers or prospects who visit your facilities.
 With rapidly developing technology, it’s important to keep hard assets and equipment up to date and in good repair.
 Downtime can be costly and in the long run cost more than regular upgrades.
 This doesn’t mean everything has to be top of the line, just good enough for the work to be done and for people to feel good about their work environment.

 - Each employee has the tools he or she needs to do their jobs well.
 Beyond corporate facilities and equipment, each employee needs up to date hardware, software, systems and applications to do their jobs well.
 Again this is very important for morale, enhances productivity and profits, and makes a more positive impression on customers and prospects.
 Treat you employees the way you would like to be treated, for best results.

-Want to learn more about business and personal success?
-Be sure to visit Successagram.com now.
+Want to learn more about managing personal as well as business finances?
+Be sure to visit UniqueSuccessPower.com now.